michu990/my-useful-scripts/README.md

-# My Useful Scripts

-A collection of handy scripts that I use.
+# A collection of handy scripts that I use.

-## 📜 Scripts
+## Scripts

 ### `main-menu.sh`
 **All-in-one script** – A centralized menu for quick access to various functions.